Justin Turner Player Props: Red Sox vs. Blue Jays

-Justin Turner -- with an on-base percentage of .279 in his past 10 games, 68 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Toronto Blue Jays, with Jose Berrios on the mound, on June 30 at 7:07 PM ET.
+After hitting .237 with two doubles, two home runs, three walks and six RBI in his past 10 games, Justin Turner and the Boston Red Sox take on the Toronto Blue Jays (who will hand the ball to Yusei Kikuchi) at 3:07 PM ET on Saturday.

-In his previous game he had a hitless performance (0-for-4) against the Marlins.
+In his most recent game, he hit a home run while going 1-for-3 against the Blue Jays.

 Justin Turner Game Info & Props vs. the Blue Jays